All Collections

 1. Prerequisites

 The first step of the application is to select whether or not you meet the prerequisites for the project.
-We highly encourage you only apply for projects where you have the requested background.
+We highly recommend that you only apply for projects where you have the requested background.
 That said, if you're interested in an opportunity where you do not, make sure you elaborate on what else you bring to the table to account for that experience later in your application.

 2. Your Profile